gustwindjs/gustwind/README.md

 Please see the documentation to learn more about the concepts.

+## Getting started

+There's [a simple GitHub template](https://github.com/survivejs/gustwind-template) that has basic features set up.
+It renders the project readme as `index.html` and you should expand/change the project to your liking.

 ## Usage

 The easiest way to consume the project is to use the CLI: